gilmore-lab/protocols/ssh-public-key-instructions.md

 # Make "aliases" for specific machines you connect to often

+It doesn't take _that_ long to type `hammer.rcc.psu.edu` or `linux.imaging.psu.edu`, but time is money, or something like that.
+Anyway, you can save some of that good stuff by creating ssh aliases to specific computers (hosts) you connect to often.
+For me that would be hammer, hoth, the SLEIC imaging machine, and my own server.
+By creating a special configuration file in `~/.ssh`, I can issue commands like `ssh hammer` or `ssh hoth` and go there immediately.
+Do you feel the power?
+I do, and it feels good.

+Ok, here's how to do it.

 ## 1. From your local machine

-### A. Create or edit ~/.ssh/config
+### A. Create or edit ~/.ssh/config file

 `nano ~/.ssh/config`

-For each computer (host) you want to connect to, you need an entry like this:
+For each computer (host) you want to connect to, you will need an entry like this:

     # hammer
      Host hammer